Home > Moving > City Guides > Safe, Affordable Neighborhoods in Honolulu

 • Perfect For: Singles, young professionals, families, retirees

-Living in Kaneohe offers a beachside lifestyle for anyone who isn’t looking to live too close to the action in the busy Honolulu metro.
-Located about 20 minutes northeast of downtown, this Honolulu neighborhood is on the coast of the Kaneohe Bay and has a variety of family-friendly housing options like island bungalows and spacious new construction.
-Kaneohe is also home to U.S. Marine Corps Air Station at Kaneohe Bay, making the neighborhood a great fit for military families.
-Parents can send their children to highly-rated He’eia Elementary School, Puohala Elementary School, and James B Castle High School—or if you’re looking to send your kids to private schools in Honolulu, Huakailani School For Girls and Windward Nazarene Academy are in the Kaneohe area!
-And with easy access to Pali Hwy, getting around Honolulu is never difficult!
+Living in Kaneohe offers a rainy, beachside lifestyle for anyone who isn’t looking to live too close to the busy Honolulu metro.
+Located on the coast of Kaneohe Bay near the Windward Oahu area, this relaxed Honolulu neighborhood comes with a variety of waterfront activities, including fishing, boating, snorkeling, and more.
+Tucked in among lush greenery, you’ll find family-friendly housing options like island bungalows, single-family dwellings, and cost-effective condominiums.
+Kaneohe is also home to the U.S. Marine Corps Air Station at Kaneohe Bay, making the neighborhood a great fit for military families.
+Parents can send their children to highly-rated He’eia Elementary School, Pu’ohala Elementary School, and James B. Castle High School—or if you’re seeking great private schools in Honolulu, Huaka’ilani School for Girls and Windward Nazarene Academy are also in the Kaneohe area!
+And with convenient access to Pali Hwy, getting around Honolulu is a breeze.

 Things to Do in Kaneohe